ppy/osu-wiki/news/2018/2018-05-01-twc-semis-recap.md

 ### Semifinals Matches

 **The opening match started with Australia eliminating Chile 6-2.** At first, the Australians found themselves in a 1-2 deficit, losing out heavily on the nomods [UNDEAD CORPORATION - Revived](https://osu.ppy.sh/beatmapsets/373517#taiko/818305) and [Qoiet - Out Now On Crowsnest](https://osu.ppy.sh/beatmapsets/667033#taiko/1411524).
-All the following picks went in favour of Australia, as the combined strength of ::Jaye::{ user=4841352 } and [rango](https://osu.ppy.sh/users/7728466) was too much to handle for the Chileans.
+All the following picks went in favour of Australia, as the combined strength of ::Jaye::{ user=4841352 } and ::rango::{ user=7728466 } was too much to handle for the Chileans.

 The next team to secure their top 8 placement was **Indonesia with a 6-0 sweep over Brazil.** While some maps were close, Brazil leaves the match empty-handed as they're knocked out of the tournament along with Chile, leaving no Latin American teams left in the cup.